Hobo spider

 The hobo spider (Eratigena agrestis, formerly Tegenaria agrestis) is a member of the family of spiders known colloquially as funnel web spiders, but not to be confused with the Australian funnel-web spider.
 Individuals construct a funnel-shaped structure of silk sheeting and lie in wait at the small end of the funnel for prey insects to blunder onto their webs.
 Hobo spiders sometimes build their webs in or around human habitations.
-The hobo spider lays its eggs in September and they hatch during late spring.
-After the male hobo spider mates it dies.
+Despite past claims, there is no clear evidence that the hobo spider has venom that is dangerous to humans.

 Taxonomy

 The species was first described in 1802 by naturalist Charles Athanase Walckenaer as Aranea agrestis, in reference to its western European habitat in fields, woods, and under rocks.
 In 1841, Walckenaer transferred the species to the genus Tegenaria.
 In 2013, Tegenaria was split up, and the hobo spider was transferred to a new genus Eratigena, an anagram of Tegenaria.